 The securities of the Company consist entirely of common stock with par value of P0.38 per share.
 All shares are equally eligible to receive dividends and repayment of capital and each share is entitled to one vote at the shareholders' meeting of the Company.

 Item 6.
-MANAGEMENT'S DISCUSSION AND ANALYSIS OR PLAN OF OPERATION growth in all three business segments.
+MANAGEMENT'S DISCUSSION AND ANALYSIS OR PLAN OF OPERATION

 Management's Discussion and Analysis